WebAssembly/wasi-messaging/README.md

 - The messaging service interfaces do not aim to provide support for every possible messaging pattern or use case.
 Instead, they focus on the common use cases of pub-sub and push-based message delivery.
 Other messaging patterns, such as request-reply or publish-confirm-subscribe, are outside the scope of the interfaces.
 - The messaging service interfaces do not aim to provide a specific implementation of a message broker.
 Instead, they provide a standard way to interact with any message broker that supports the interfaces.

+### API walk-through

+For a full API walk-through, see [wasi-messaging-demo](https://github.com/danbugs/wasi-messaging-demo).

 > Note: This README needs to be expanded to cover a number of additional fields suggested in the [WASI Proposal template](https://github.com/WebAssembly/wasi-proposal-template).